 HIS ADVICE FOR PEOPLE WHO WANT TO WORK IN MUSIC BUT DON’T KNOW EXACTLY WHAT THEY WANT TO DO:

 “You’re never going to know what you want to do until you try something, and you shouldn’t just hold back just because you feel like you’re in a spot where you’re like, ‘Well, I don’t want to go that route, because what if I don’t like it?’
 Well, guess what, you’re never going to know unless you try it.”

 ON HOW RECORDING CONNECTION STUDENTS CAN MAKE THE MOST OF THE PROGRAM:

 “If you’re trying to get the most out of the Recording Connection, you just have to be able to say, ‘I realize that the minimum amount of time that I need to show up is this many days or this many hours, but I need to go above and beyond and I need to see if I can actually be here more than what the minimum amount of time is.
 I need to try to be here the maximum amount of time,’ because that’s when you’re going to get the most out of it, and that’s also when you’re going to be around when opportunity presents itself.
-The more that you’re involved and present and around, it’s just a greater chance for you to get those opportunities that could lead to a successful career, or maybe the next path in your life.”
+The more that you’re involved and present and around, the greater chance for you to get those opportunities that could lead to a successful career, or maybe the next path in your life.”

 Learn about our Music Business Program.